smathot/pythontutorials/content/pages/numerical/statistics.md

 ### Correlation / simple linear regression

-The following dataset, taken from Rotten Tomatoes, contains the 'freshness' rating and the Box Office profit for all of Adam Sandler's movies.
+[This dataset](/data/adam-sandler.csv), taken from Rotten Tomatoes, contains the 'freshness' rating and the Box Office profit for all of Adam Sandler's movies.
 You can use `linregress()` from `scipy.stats` to test if highly rated Adam Sandler movies make more money than poorly rated ones.
 (They don't.)

 ```python
 from datamatrix import io